Skip to main content

 Epoch Editor

-Each Epoch draws on reusable, modular components that you can mix and match to create a wide range of tasks from simple instruction screens, to fully immersive, or anywhere in between.
-Epochs include configurable termination conditions (e.g., duration, input, interaction) and branching logic to control flow — perfect for building randomized, conditional, or adaptive experimental protocols.
+Each Epoch uses modular, reusable components you can combine to create a wide range of tasks—from simple instruction screens to fully immersive experiences.
+Epochs feature configurable termination conditions (such as duration, input, or interaction) and branching logic to control flow, making it easy to build randomized, conditional, or adaptive experimental protocols.

 Epoch - Start